VRCWizard/glados-tts--For-TTS-Voice-Wizard-/README.md

 - Follow the above installation instructions
 - To use glados TTS for TTS Voice Wizard run this (it will need to be running in the background for Glados TTS to work in TTS Voice Wizard)
 - open console
-- "cd" into the correct folder with engine-TTSVoiceWizard.py in it, here is an example:
+- Change Directory or "cd" into the correct folder with engine-TTSVoiceWizard.py in it, here is an example:

 ```console
 cd C:\Users\<NAME>\Downloads\glados-tts-voice-wizard-main\glados-tts-voice-wizard-main
 ```
-- then type
+- Run the python script
 ```console
 python engine-TTSVoiceWizard.py
 ```